-RECRUITMENT ISSUE ANALYSIS: (Employers were asked to provide information such as length of recruitment times; training investments; licensing issues; supply and demand issues, etc.; as well as information that would identify trends that may affect recruitment and/or retention efforts.)
+RECRUITMENT ISSUE ANALYSIS: (Respondents were asked to provide information such as length of recruitment times; training investments; licensing issues; supply and demand issues, etc.; as well as information that would identify trends that may affect recruitment and/or retention efforts.)

-Two regions reported that recruiting time for this classification ranged from ten days to a month.

-Regions reported utilizing typical recruitment and retention initiatives, including:
+Two respondents reported that recruiting time for this classification ranged from ten days to a month.
+All respondents indicated they utilize typical recruitment and retention initiatives, including:

-- Offering practicums for PCP and ACP students; - providing relocation and tuition/educational incentives; - attending career fairs; and - advertising online, in print and through professional associations.
+- offering practicums for PCP and ACP students;

+- providing relocation and tuition/educational incentives;

+- advertising;

+- attending career fairs; and

+- offering education leave.

-SALARY MARKET CONDITIONS: (Employers were asked to identify situations where their salary levels are lower than other employers that they would expect to recruit employees from, or other employers that recruit their employees.
+SALARY MARKET CONDITIONS: (Respondents were asked to identify situations where their salary levels are lower than other employers that they would expect to recruit employees from, or other employers that recruit their employees.
 This may be local, provincial, regional, national or international, depending on the occupation group and traditional recruitment relationships.
 Cost of living considerations may or may not be appropriate to factor into market salary comparisons.)